There’s only one DC … and only one place to celebrate the biggest U.S. birthday yet.

 Ongoing

 This newly renovated exhibit contains a letter from 1777 written by George Washington authorizing America’s first official effort at espionage.
-The resulting intelligence work was instrumental in winning the Revolutionary War against British forces.
 The fully immersive experience is narrated by Chris Jackson, best known for his role as George Washington in the original cast of Hamilton.

 Throughout 2026